kwkeefer/cookiecutter-poc/docs/api/servers.rst

 .. code-block:: bash

-   # From generated project root:
+   # Using the CLI (recommended):
-   python -m poc_example.servers.server
+   uv run your_project --server

-   # Or using the CLI:
+   # Or run directly:
-   poc_example server
+   uv run python -m your_project.servers.server

 The server will: